harshvardhaniimi/personal-website/content/blog/the-question-of-god/02-song-of-lord/index.md

 [^3]: Parth is another name of Arjun, given to him by Krishna.
 Obviously, I love this name --- perhaps more than Arjun itself.

-[The true self is invulnerable.
-Swords don't cut him, fire doesn't burn him, the wind doesn't blow him, water doesn't wet him, and arrows don't pierce him.]{.underline}
+**The true self is invulnerable.
+Swords don't cut him, fire doesn't burn him, the wind doesn't blow him, water doesn't wet him, and arrows don't pierce him.**

 A true Kshatriya should fight, being unguided by the thought of winning or losing, but because he has to fight.
 No one should act by keeping their eyes on the fruits of the action.